We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Cinders are often mixed with salt to control snow and ice on the road.
 Like sand, they will require clean-up after the ice melts.

-Now you know a little bit more about the science of ice melt and the different types of ice melt products you could try.
+We hope that you have learned a little more about the science behind ice melting and the different types of deicing products that are available to you.

-With this knowledge, you can face winter's challenges feeling more prepared, and you can keep your family, employees, guests, and pets safe this winter.
+With this knowledge, we hope you feel a little more prepared for the challenge of keeping your family, employees, guests, and pets safe this winter.

 At Zimmerman Mulch, we know how frustrating winter can be.
 We've experienced it firsthand!

-That's why we would like to help you face winter with confidence and peace of mind.
+That's why we are passionate about helping you face winter with confidence and peace of mind.
 The ice melt products that we offer are one way that we can do this.

 It's easy to work with us.
 Simply: